mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 #### 17:07

 [...]
-The other time I mentioned “Good Knowing Advistors”; that means here, I think the audience, all the assembly.
+The other time I mentioned “Good Knowing Advisors”; that means here, I think the audience, all the assembly.
 Assembly called “good knowing advisors.”
 The other day I mentioned, this is the meaning of the teacher.
 But sometimes it is used as a teacher, I think the people of the assembly.

 (Returning to the beginning of Chapter 2:)